 Our average motorcycle accident settlement amount has been $80,000.
 I am referring to just the personal injury settlement, not the settlement for the damage to the motorcycle.

 The most common amounts motorcycle accident settlements that we’ve had are for $35,000, and $10,000.
-This is because most Florida drivers have low limits of BIL insurance.
+Unfortunately, this is because most Florida drivers have low limits of BIL insurance.

 The settlement amounts below are before attorney’s fees, costs and outstanding medical bills were paid.
 The prospective client may not obtain the same or similar results.